Oh my gosh! This is the homestretch — the last five days of Whole 30!

 - FASTING: Day 30 of our Whole30, exercise, and intermittent fasting experiment and I’m over it.
 Not Whole30 and exercise but intermittent fasting.
 I’m not sure if I have to do it for a longer period of time for it to work or what?!
 All I know is that I drink at least double my weight in water each day, I cut out everything required by Whole30, and I stuck to the 16/8 fasting schedule and I haven’t had much weight loss.

-- FOOD: After kicking off the day with a Vegan Shakeology with added cauliflower rice, I made a delicious spinach salad for lunch and topped it with strawberries, blueberries, avocado, turkey, and Everything Bagel Seasoning.
+- FOOD: After kicking off the day with a Vegan Shakeology with added cauliflower rice, I made a delicious spinach salad for lunch and topped it with strawberries, blueberries, avocado, turkey, and my favorite Everything Bagel Seasoning from Amazon.
 Dinner again included roasted potatoes — this may be a habit I need to break but this time we paired it with green beans and compliant chicken sausage.

 I Almost Quit Last Week